The Pathology of lying

 In all the years of her debility she went from being an environmentalist, to a socio economist to a doctor to a neuro psychiatrist!
 She is extremely intelligent, well read articulate and has even the experts in the various fields flummoxed by her knowledge.
 Her lies are interspersed with just enough truths to leave you confused.
 She disappears for months on end where not a soul knows where she is & no one has been able to cross verify the various universities she claims to have got her degrees from.
 She remembers all her lies and can backtrack them to the smallest details.
 Very few slip ups from her side –except when her truth was revealed unknowingly in a chance encounter by her family whom she had hidden from the outside world with great care as to not be caught.
-I then discovered that there was no chalets in France, or Mansions in California and there never was the life threatening illness she had claimed for many many years.
+I then discovered that there were no chalets in France, or Mansions in California and there never was the life threatening illness she had claimed for many many years.

 The disease was never with her body-only with her mind.

 Or the young lady I know who was repeatedly abused by an older family member for many years.
 She had blocked out the memory throughout her teens till it started surfacing in her twenties.
 Her abuser was sympathetic, paid for her counseling and even agreed to see her psychiatrist to help her overcome her demons.
 During the visit to the doctor he made her leave the room and then proceeded to tell the psychiatrist that she was a compulsive liar since birth and none of the things she had told the doctor were true and that she was hell bent on maligning him.